Get

 You might not have known, but there are dog treats on the market that claim they will help your furry friend calm down.
 These usually come in sticks or chews and contain all-natural ingredients, like hemp, valerian root, and chamomile, that work to calm.
 So, your pup gets a delicious snack while also getting calming relief.

-However, some dogs can be allergic to the ingredients in these treats, so look over the list of what’s in a treat and speak with your vet before giving it to your dog.
+However, some dogs can be allergic to the ingredients in these treats, so look over the list of what’s in a treat and speak with a vet before giving it to your dog.
 Also, know that the calming effects of these sorts of treats can take many weeks to show and there is limited scientific research on the effectiveness of many of the ingredients in these products on anxiety.
 Some people see great results in their dog whereas others don’t see any difference at all.

 9. Check the energy of your home and yourself